ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/nn-profiling-executenetwork.md

 Info: Inference time: 468.58 ms
 ```

 After the summary comes the graph of the model, and then the layers and their timings from the second run.
 At the start of the layers there are a few optimizations and their timings recorded before the network itself, so you can skip past the graph and the optimization timings to get to the part that wants analyzing.

+In the mobilenet example output, the graph is from lines 18 to 1629.
+After this come the optimization timings, which are part of the runtime, but not the network - these go until line 1989.
+Next there are a few wall clock recordings for the loading of the network, before the first layer "Convolution2dLayer_CreateWorkload_#18" at line 2036.
+Here is where the layer info that wants analyzing starts.

 The layers' "Wall clock time" in microseconds shows how long they took to run.
 These layers and their timings can then be analyzed to see which layers, and which operators, took the most time.